flutter/engine/lib/spirv/README.md

 To test the pixel tests directly: `./testing/run_tests.py --type dart --dart-filter fragment_shader_test.dart`

+#### A Note on Test Isolation

+Even the simplest GLSL program tests several instructions, so no test us completely isolated to a single op.
+Also, some of the GLSL 450 op tests will use addition in subtraction, along with the actual op being tested.
+However, the GLSL program for each test file is kept as simple as possible, to satisfy these conditions: pass if the op works, and fail if the op does not work.

 ### Adding New Tests

 To add a new test, add a glsl (fragment shader tests) or spvasm (spirv exception tests) src file to a `lib/spirv/test/` subfolder, and add the file as a source to the corresponding `BUILD.gn`.